mr2raccoon/caactus/README.md

     - b) `pca_plot.png`

 >[!NOTE]
 > Power users may direclty edit the config.toml and run the scripts from the cmd-line.
-For onstructions, go to **7.1-7.7**
+For instructions, go to **7.1-7.7**.

 ## Sample Dataset
 - a sample dataset to quickly test the workflow can be accessed via  [zenodo](https://doi.org/10.5281/zenodo.18799803)